Frequently Asked Questions (FAQ)

 Certainly there are homeless individuals who regularly engage in serious criminal activity, but that is also true for any group.
 We should not characterize entire groups of people as criminals.
 Local law enforcement personnel work hard to protect and serve the communities of San Joaquin County, and that includes addressing crimes perpetrated by the homeless.
 If you are aware of any criminal activity occurring in your community, the SJCoC strongly encourages you to report that activity to the appropriate law enforcement agency.

 Some churches will open up their restroom facilities to the homeless on a limited basis.
-Mobile shower programs regularly operate in Tracy and Manteca.
+Mobile shower programs regularly operate in Stockton, Tracy, and Manteca.
 Limited restroom facilities for the homeless are maintained and managed by several non-profit organizations, including Gospel Center Rescue Mission, St. Mary’s Dining Room and Stockton Shelter for the Homeless.
+The Downtown Stockton Alliance provides mobile shower facilities in their service area.
 These facilities can be expensive to operate, which often means that limited funds must be prioritized for other uses.
 Other such facilities in the past have been closed after short periods of being open, because the facilities sustain vandalism and other damage that can strain repair budgets.
 The SJCoC believes that publicly and privately funded restroom facilities are essential to addressing this serious issue, and encourages any plans to implement these solutions for the homeless in San Joaquin County.

-All illegal dumping can be reported to the proper law enforcement agency that has jurisdiction of that area.
-Major cleanups are often done by Public Works departments, again by whatever government is in jurisdiction of the affected area.
+All illegal dumping can be reported to the proper law enforcement agency that has jurisdiction within that area.
+Major cleanups are often done by Public Works departments, again by whatever government holds jurisdiction over the affected area.